a-type/zombie-oauth-example/WRITEUP.md

 ## Tip #1: Create test users
 Since CAPTCHAs are fairly standard in social account signup pages, it's not like you could automate user creation anyways.
 Still, there are a few other things you should keep in mind when creating your test accounts:

  * Check the legal terms of the APIs for the social service you want to log in to.
 Some companies will specify conditions for creating developer test accounts, like [LinkedIn](https://developer.linkedin.com/legal/api-terms-of-use).
+Google+ has no restrictions on multiple accounts in its [terms of service](http://www.google.com/intl/en/policies/terms/), but it does recommend that you [use your real name](https://support.google.com/plus/answer/1228271?hl=en) if you are creating a profile.
+Be sure to carefully read the terms of use for the APIs you are using and ensure that you are operating within them.
  * Keep rate limits in mind when doing repeated automated testing.
 If you run into trouble, try using multiple accounts and swapping them out for different test suites.
  * Keep your account information in secure storage.
 We ended up storing our account details in S3 and rotating them out for different integration test runs.